 · M500, M600, CarbonSport, Speedster : very powerful and very rare.

 · Zonda, Huayra, Imola, Utopia,… : so expensive that you rarely see them on trackdays.
 What is it ?
 A luxury car or a hyper sports car ?
 Both are true…

 · Boxster : the less powerful Porsche is by no means ridiculous on racetracks thanks to its mid-engine concept.
 Anyway ALL Porsche are built for use on racetracks.

 · Cayman : the best is clearly the GT4/RS with a perfect balance and performance.

 · 993 : for many Porsche lovers, the 993 (+ its biturbo version) represents the Graal; many of this series is still often driven on trackdays.

 · 996 GT2 and GT3/RS : the sunny-side-up version has never been taken into Porsche fan’s heard.
 Very balanced chassis with good performances; this model can still compete with many recent cars.

 · 997 GT2/RS and GT3/RS : excellent car with fun guarantee on the road as well as on the track.
 The Turbo/S and GT2 version have power without end.
 The GTS is more than enough to have fun.

 · 991 GT2RS and GT3/RS : the current milestone : they are everywhere and almost everywhere in front; the GT2RS is an absolute monster (700 bhp).

 · 992 GT3/RS : the latest evo of the 911 : even more powerful, even wider, even more technology, even more electronics.
 Front axle at the top.
-GT3 is already a must.
-RS to come (official presentation on 17.08.2022 is now in production.
+The GT3 is already a must.
+The GT3 RS officially presented on 17.08.2022 is now in production.
 What a machine ! -> see our NEWS section).

 · 918 & Carrera GT : incredible perfection and design.
 Timeless rarities.
 Because of their very high value, they unfortunately remain more in a garage than they are seen on racetracks; they were built just for that !